 - Attend a local Memorial Day parade as a family.

 Here is a way to get you started in making Memorial Day meaningful for children.
 Download this Thanks for Your Service free printable to help your children write a note to someone serving in the military currently or even for a Veteran.
 This is a simple project and it will be meaningful to everyone involved.

-Click on the image below to download this Thank You For Your Service free printable today.
+Fill in the form below to download the Thank You For Your Service free printable today.